 Can we create true artificial intelligence?

 Artificial intelligence is right here with us.
 In research centers and laboratories around the globe, smart AIs are springing to life.
-They are taking over literally every aspect of our lives from beating the world’s best human mind in a chess game to learning how to drive millions of cars in our cities.
+They are taking over literally every aspect of our lives from beating the world’s best human mind in situations that range from a chess game and GiveMeBet promo code to learning how to drive millions of cars in our cities.
 Some are currently being deployed in our hospitals and emergency rooms where they’re saving lives even more than most physicians would ever dream.

 Others get integrated into smart homes where they regulate the temperature of your homes, ensure the bath water is just right for you, and even play your favorite music when you wake up in the morning.
 Countless numbers of these “little” intelligence are being programmed; they would continue to get smarter and become more prevalent.
 They would even get better than us, but they would never be us.